-When you are in Woodburn, you'll notice that it is more blue-collar than most other communities in America.
-41.92% of Woodburn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Woodburn is generally considered to be a blue-collar town.
+43.11% of the Woodburn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Woodburn is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Woodburn who work in farm management occupations (13.66%), office and administrative support (11.57%), and sales jobs (7.82%).
+There are especially a lot of people living in Woodburn who work in farm management occupations (13.36%), office and administrative support (10.91%), and sales jobs (9.66%).

-The percentage of people in Woodburn with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.79% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Woodburn with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.13% of adults in Woodburn have a bachelor's degree or advanced degree.

-Woodburn is a very ethnically-diverse city.
+Woodburn is an extremely ethnically-diverse city.
 The people who call Woodburn home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Woodburn, accounting for 57.89% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Woodburn residents report their race to be White, followed by Asian.
-Woodburn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 56.05% of the city’s residents.
 Important ancestries of people in Woodburn include Irish, English, Russian, and Norwegian.

 The most common language spoken in Woodburn is Spanish.
 Other important languages spoken here include English and Russian.